 Thank you for your interest in participating in NDSU’s Internship Program!

-- Internship tasks are professional and relevant to intern’s area of study or targeted career
+- Internship tasks are professional in nature and relevant to the intern’s area of study or targeted career goals.

-- Intern is covered under employer’s worker’s compensation insurance
+- The intern is covered under the employer’s worker’s compensation insurance.

-- Internships can be paid (a ND minimum wage [currently $7.25] or higher) OR unpaid (as long as the internship abides by the FLSA’s “Primary Beneficiary” test for unpaid internships)
+- Internships are paid (at least an ND minimum wage [currently $7.25] or higher).
+IF unpaid, the internship must abide by the FLSA’s “Primary Beneficiary” test for unpaid internships.